FlashBias: Fast Computation of Attention with Bias: More Results in AlphaFold 3

 \section{More Results in AlphaFold 3 \cite{abramson2024accurate}}

+\paragraph{{Analysis of model efficiency}}The theoretical complexities of triangle self-attention and triangle multiplication in AlphaFold 3 are both cubic w.r.t.~the sequence length, while other components: data embedding, single attention with pair bias and feedforward layer, are of linear or quadratic complexity.
+Thus, according to theoretical complexity, these ``triangle operations'' are the bottleneck.

+We further record the time cost of each component in AlphaFold 3 \cite{abramson2024accurate} during the inference of PDB ID 7wux.
+As listed in Table~\ref{tab:alphafold_3_time_analysis}, the triangle attention accounts for 53.3\% of the total inference time.

-\paragraph{Potential in speeding up training} In the main text, we only evaluate FlashBias during the inference phase.
+\paragraph{Potential in speeding up training of AlphaFold 3 \cite{abramson2024accurate}} In the main text, we only evaluate FlashBias during the inference phase.
 Going further, as mentioned at the end of Section \ref{sec:flash_bias_method}, if we directly replace the bias matrix in AlphaFold 3 \cite{abramson2024accurate} with two decomposed factor functions, we can also accelerate the training process.
-As shown in Table \ref{tab:alphafold_3_training}, FlashBias can save around 9\% running time and 30\% GPU memory usage.
+As shown in Table \ref{tab:alphafold_3_training}, FlashBias can save around 15.2\% running time and 17.7\% GPU memory usage compared to the open-sourced code.

 However, since the complete training of AlphaFold 3 will require around 128 GPUs for 7 days, considering the resource limitation, we would like to leave the verification of the final performance of FlashBias-accelerated AlphaFold 3 as our future work.